Bongikk/AIM-VI/README.md

 ## V. ABSOLUTE LIMITS - WHAT IT WILL NEVER DO

-Even if it appears to serve "a greater good," AIM-VI has absolute moral limits:
+Even if it appears to serve "a greater good," AI-MVI has absolute moral limits:

 ### Strict Boundaries: